 1. Commit to diversity and equality: make sure you have got a clear policy regarding equality and diversity and that it is revised regularly and in partnership with the people it is meant for (engagement can be via surveys or forums).
-It is also a good idea to let everyone know where to turn to if someone experienced or witnessed a hate crime based on the protected characteristics in the Equality Act (which are age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion and sexual orientation).
+It is also a good idea to let everyone know where to turn to if someone experienced or witnessed a hate crime based on the protected characteristics in the Equality Act.
 Having a clear anti-discrimination policy is a sign for LGBTQ+ people that the organisation will treat them with respect and can be a deciding factor in choosing a place to work or study.

 2. Building on the previous point, it is a good idea to have designated mental health response in the organisation, whether in the form of first-aiders or a confidential support hub.
 Many LGBTQ+ people suffer from mental health issues such as anxiety and depression, so it is important to provide sufficient resources to help them.